 Apple (AAPL) Gains As Market Dips: What You Should Know

-Heading into today, shares of the maker of iPhones, iPads and other products had gained 7.3% over the past month, outpacing the Computer and Technology sector's gain of 1.53% and the S&P 500's gain of 1.95% in that time.
+Coming into today, shares of the maker of iPhones, iPads and other products had gained 6.44% in the past month.
+In that same time, the Computer and Technology sector gained 1.8%, while the S&P 500 gained 0.59%.

 Wall Street will be looking for positivity from AAPL as it approaches its next earnings report date.
-The company is expected to report EPS of $2.84, down 2.41% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $62.57 billion, down 0.52% from the year-ago period.
+This is expected to be October 30, 2019.
+The company is expected to report EPS of $2.83, down 2.75% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $62.57 billion, down 0.52% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for AAPL.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors might also notice recent changes to analyst estimates for AAPL.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.04% higher.
-AAPL currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.25% lower.
+AAPL is currently a Zacks Rank #4 (Sell).

-Valuation is also important, so investors should note that AAPL has a Forward P/E ratio of 19.16 right now.
-Its industry sports an average Forward P/E of 8.68, so we one might conclude that AAPL is trading at a premium comparatively.
+In terms of valuation, AAPL is currently trading at a Forward P/E ratio of 17.46.
+For comparison, its industry has an average Forward P/E of 9.1, which means AAPL is trading at a premium to the group.

-We can also see that AAPL currently has a PEG ratio of 2.19.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-AAPL's industry had an average PEG ratio of 2.19 as of yesterday's close.
+We can also see that AAPL currently has a PEG ratio of 2.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Computer - Mini computers stocks are, on average, holding a PEG ratio of 2 based on yesterday's closing prices.

 The Computer - Mini computers industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 48, which puts it in the top 19% of all 250+ industries.
+This group has a Zacks Industry Rank of 106, putting it in the top 42% of all 250+ industries.

 Click to get this free report